sohaybemad/HR-Analytics-Power-BI-Report/README.md

 # Power BI Case Study: HR Analytics for Atlas Labs

-This project includes importing, analyzing, and visualizing Human Resources data using Power BI.
-This project involved exploring the HR dataset of a fictitious company, (Atlas Labs), to identify trends and insights.
+This project focuses on importing, analyzing, and visualizing Human Resources data using Power BI, centered on the HR dataset of a fictitious company, Atlas Labs.
+By exploring this dataset, the project uncovers key trends and actionable insights to enhance workforce management strategies..

 ### Key highlights include: